sinsniwal/cmi-remote-access/README.md

 Automation scripts to handle various tasks for CMI Remote Access

-_Note: Run the scripts on a CS Lab Machine or the Access Server (access2.cmi.ac.in) via ssh_
+_Note: Run the bash scripts on a CS Lab Machine or the Access Server (access2.cmi.ac.in) via ssh_

 ## SSH